- English

-We bill you monthly according to that month's use of Fastly's services.
-Your bill is affected by a combination of things including the actual traffic Fastly has served on your behalf, the products you've purchased, the features you've enabled, and the specific configuration settings you've chosen (like enabling shielding or compression).
+Your bill for content delivery and streaming delivery services is affected by a combination of things including the actual traffic Fastly has served on your behalf, the products you've purchased, the features you've enabled, and the specific configuration settings you've chosen (like enabling compression).

 We charge for egress traffic from our POPs, including traffic served to end users and, if shielding is enabled, traffic served from the shield POP to other POPs.
 Specifically, we charge for each response and for the size of the response (which includes the header and body).
 Each response is billed as a single request, and the response size in bytes is billed as bandwidth.
 We charge for bandwidth and requests for content delivered to clients from the CDN and for bandwidth for traffic sent from the CDN to our customers' origins.